suretrust/js-calculator/README.md

 # JS Calculator

 This is a vanilla Javascript calculator.
+It is a clone of One plus 3T's calculator app.

 ## Technologies Used
 - HTML